Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Concrete steps:

 1. Provision domains + mailboxes through ColdRelay.
-Setup takes 2 to 4 hours, fully automated — domains purchased, DNS configured, IPs provisioned, mailboxes ready to authenticate.
+Setup takes 60 minutes, fully automated — domains purchased, DNS configured, IPs provisioned, mailboxes ready to authenticate.

 2. Push the new mailboxes into Lemlist.
 Lemlist supports adding custom SMTP/IMAP mailboxes directly; ColdRelay's dashboard exports a Lemlist-formatted CSV or pushes via Lemlist's API if you've connected your key.